therabidbanana/orange/README.markdown

 intention is to use Orange for all client website builds at Orange Sparkle Ball by March 2010.

 **Note**: Orange is still in the pre-alpha stage.
-No formal tests have been written at this stage.
+Test coverage is near non-existent.
-(We know, we're horrible people for not giving in to the TDD craze).
 Tread carefully.

 Orange Philosophy